Catrobat/Gradle/README.md

             country = 'UK'
         }
     }

+    defaultEmulator = 'android24'
 }
 ```

 When you have configured multiple emulators you need to specify which emulator to start, for example,
 `./gradlew -Pemulator=android24 startEmulator`.
+Alternatively you can specify a `defaultEmulator`.

 ### Known Shortcomings
 * Only one emulator can be started at the same time.